Dozens from Shaheen Bagh, site of anti-CAA protest, join BJP

 TIE quoted Gupta as saying, "These people were influenced by BJP's effort to reach out to everyone, and not use them as a vote bank.
 Today's event shows that Muslims' faith in the party has increased."

-Speaking to TIE, Ali added, "If there is some confusion (regarding CAA), I will raise it on the party platform.
+Speaking to TIE, he added, "If there is some confusion (regarding CAA), I will raise it on the party platform.
 We will sit together with them over CAA concerns."

 In December last year, massive nationwide protests had erupted against the CAA, which critics said could be coupled with the National Citizens Register (NRC) to expel Muslims from the country.